Musalar7/2024Oss-Team-Project---Taylor-series/docs/source/usage.rst

 Installation
 -------------

+To use Sympy, Numpy, Plotly
-To use Lumache, first install it using pip:
+first you should install it using pip:

 .. code-block:: console

+    (.venv) $pip install sympy
+    (.venv) $pip install numpy
-    (.venv) $pip install lumache
+    (.venv) $pip install plotly

-Creating recipes
+Transform a general function into a Taylor series
 ----------------

-To retrieve a list of random ingredients, you can use the ''lumache.get_random_ingredients()'' function:
+To transform a general function into a taylor series, you can use the ''taylor_series()'' function:

-.. autofunction:: lumache.get_random_ingredients
+.. autofunction:: taylor_series

-    Return a list of random ingredients as strings.

-    :param kind: Optional "kind" of ingredients.
-    :type kind: list[str]  or None
-    :return: The ingredients list.
-    :rtype: list[str]